patrickmineault/codebook/tidy.myst.md

 * [Google style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html)
 * [Numpy style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_numpy.html)

 reST is more prevalent because it's the default in Sphinx, but I think the Google style is easier to read for humans and I prefer it.
-Here's how you would document a function which counts the number of occurences of a line:
+Here's how you would document a function which counts the number of occurrences of a line:

 ```{margin}
 Sphinx can auto-generate docs from Google and Numpy-style docstrings [with a plugin](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html).